ranjankumar03/100-days-of-code/log.md

 ### Day 13: February 18th, 2017

-**Today's Progress**: Coded for 120 minutes.
+**Today's Progress**: Coded for 150 minutes.
 Feeling great!
 Finished book 1 in the YDKJS series and started reading the second.
 Also, began reading Medium article on Pure CSS images.
-Super stoked to finish it later!
+Started working on it in Brackets as well.
+Had some trouble and didn't finish but will tomorrow.

 **Thoughts**: Thinking that I will try to make JavaScript the first language I learn (and learn it well).
 I've heard that's one of the best things to do- learn your first language well and learn the fundamentals well so that's what I plan to do.